wagtail/rfcs/text/053-swappable-page-model.md

 Because `is_featured` and `category` do not exist on the concrete `Page` model.
-The solution would be to query each model individually, and then combine the querysets - a cumbersome and slow operation that is difficult to scacle.
+The solution would be to query each model individually, and then combine the querysets - a cumbersome and slow operation that is difficult to scale.

 We may also want to show a list of the most recently published pages of multiple types and their category.
 The `specific()` method exists on `PageQuerySet`, but it comes at the cost of extra database queries.